kerinin/manager/README.md

 assign processes to instances.

-## Use
+## How to use it

-Manager is intended to be used to build daemon processes which run on each instance participating in a cluster.
-To define a cluster's behavior, you build a ruby script which defines your manager and run it under supervision.
+Manager allows you to build a daemon processes to run on each instance participating in a cluster.
+To define a cluster's behavior, you write a ruby script to define your manager and run it under supervision on each node in the cluster.
 It will take care of starting & stopping processes as the instance acquires work.

 Here's an example definition for a cluster of Kafka consumers